 IUS is a modality that has been employed by neurosurgeons for decades.
-First discussed in the 1970s, IUS has been used intracranially for tumour localisation, tumour biopsy, cyst drainage and navigational guidance of ventriculo-peritoneal shunts.24 The advantages are many: IUS, like MRI, uses no ionising radiation; unlike MRI, ultrasound units are relatively inexpensive, portable and quick to use; finally, IUS can be used by the surgeon directly without the need for additional personnel (see Figure 4).
+First discussed in the 1970s, IUS has been used intracranially for tumor localization, tumor biopsy, cyst drainage, and navigational guidance of ventriculo-peritoneal shunts.24 The advantages are many: IUS, like MRI, uses no ionizing radiation; unlike MRI, ultrasound units are relatively inexpensive, portable, and quick to use; finally, IUS can be used by the surgeon directly without the need for additional personnel (see Figure 4).